Maneesh9/react-my-app/README.md

 # react-my-app
-this is my first react app
+This is my first react app